 The Tribe stranded a pair of runners in the seventh and eighth inning and were down to their final two outs when Ryan Garko singled to center off of reliever Ambiorix Burgos.
 Ramon Vazquez singled to left and pinch-hitter Aaron Boone drew a walk to load the bases for Grady Sizemore.
 His 2-1 triple down the left field line cleared the bases and gave the Indians the walk-off win.

-The Indians will win again the next day in walk-off fashion.
-Pitcher Jason Davis was charged with three runs (one earned) in the top of the ninth as the Royals tied the game at four before Hafner scored Hector Luna from second on a two-out RBI-single.
+The Indians won again the next day in walk-off fashion.
+Pitcher Jason Davis was charged with three runs (one earned) in the top of the ninth as the Royals tied the game at four before Hafner scored Hector Luna from second on a two-out RBI-single to win it.